Anthony Yarde

-Anthony Yarde (/ˈjɑːrd/ YARD; born 13 August 1991) is a British professional boxer.
-He has challenged for the World Boxing Organization (WBO) light-heavyweight title in 2019, and for the unified World Boxing Council (WBC), International Boxing Federation (IBF) and WBO titles in 2023.
+Anthony Yarde (/ˈjɑːrd/ YARD; born 13 August 1991) is a French-British professional boxer.
+He has challenged for the world light-heavyweight championship three times; for the WBO title in 2019, unified WBC, IBF and WBO titles in 2023, and WBC and WBA (Regular) titles in 2025.
 At regional level, he has held multiple light-heavyweight championships, including the Commonwealth title from 2021 to 2022.

 Professional career

 Early career

 Yarde began boxing competitively at a relatively late age and only had twelve amateur fights prior to turning professional.
 In May 2015, he made his professional debut with a second-round knockout (KO) victory over Mitch Mitchell.

 After compiling a record of 10–0 (9 KOs) he captured the Southern Area light-heavyweight title, dropping reigning champion Chris Hobbs to the canvas six times en route to a fourth-round technical knockout (TKO) victory on 20 May 2017 at the Copper Box Arena in London.

 Two months later he defeated Richard Baranyi via first-round TKO on 8 July at the Copper Box Arena, capturing the WBO European light-heavyweight title.